A mechanic from Reus accused of “hate crime” because he refused to repair a personal Spanish Police agent’s car

 A few days after the case was filed, the mechanic, Mr. Perelló, was heard in the trial.
-He only answered questions from his defendant and rejected answering question from the prosecutor and the State Attorney, who represented the Spanish Policewoman.
-The mechanic alleged that the legal rule that regulates industrial activity protects him, because he has the right to deny any potential customer of his business.
+He only answered questions from his defendant and rejected answering any questions from the prosecutor and the State Attorney, who represented the Spanish Policewoman.
+The mechanic alleged that the legal rule that regulates industrial activity protects him, offering a right to deny any potential customer of his business.
 The case is provisionally filed since the judge stated that it cannot be considered as a “hate crime”.

-Besides the mechanic’s personal circumstances, the Spanish government and unionist parties have been involved in the unjustified use of a new “hate crime offence” against those in favour of the independence movement in Catalonia.
-Unionist parties are denouncing each expression of political divergence as a “hate crime” based on the attempted new use of the concept (originally aimed only to the protection of minorities).
-This generates a serious situation of insecurity in regards of freedom of speech, which hurts directly the rule of law in Spain, and corrupts the criminal law and criminal code through wilful misinterpretations of the Spanish criminal code and the situations analysed therein.
+Besides the mechanic’s personal circumstances, the Spanish government and unionist parties have been involved in the unjustified use of a new “hate crime offence”, against those in favour of the independence movement in Catalonia.
+Unionist parties are denouncing each expression of political divergence as a “hate crime” based on the attempted new use of the concept (originally aimed only at the protection of minorities).
+This generates a serious situation of insecurity in regard to freedom of speech, which is in direct conflict with the rule of law in Spain, and corrupts the criminal law and criminal code through wilful misinterpretations of the Spanish criminal code and the situations analysed therein.

-The case of “the Mechanic from Reus” amongst others, has triggered a debate about – and against – the misuse of the very term and concept of “hate crime” to serve political interests aiming to curb ideological dissidence.
-For instance, the very State Attorney General, Mr. Julián Sánchez Melgar, indicated that the case of the mechanic from Reus “may not constitute a hate crime”.
+The case of “the Mechanic from Reus” amongst others, has triggered debate surrounding – and against – the misuse of the term and concept of “hate crime” in a way that serves political interests aiming to curb ideological dissidence.

 Likewise, the High Court of Justice of Catalonia (TSJC) has asserted in an interlocutory decree that the hate crime of article 510 of the Criminal Code can only be applied against those that incite the discrimination of vulnerable groups (minorities), but not against those who criticize or threaten the police forces.